Are demographically invariant models and representations in medical imaging fair?: Abstract

 \section{Abstract}

-Medical imaging models have been shown to encode information about patient demographics (age, race, sex) in their latent representation, raising concerns about their potential for discrimination.
-Here, we ask whether it is feasible and desirable to train models that do \emph{not} encode demographic attributes.
-We consider different types of invariance with respect to demographic attributes -- marginal, class-conditional, and counterfactual model invariance -- and lay out their equivalence to standard notions of algorithmic fairness.
-Drawing on existing theory, we find that marginal and class-conditional invariance can be considered overly restrictive approaches for achieving certain fairness notions, resulting in significant predictive performance losses.
-Concerning counterfactual model invariance, we note that defining medical image counterfactuals with respect to demographic attributes is fraught with complexities.
-Finally, we posit that demographic encoding may even be considered advantageous if it enables learning a task-specific encoding of demographic features that does not rely on human-constructed categories such as `race' and `gender'.
-We conclude that medical imaging models may need to encode demographic attributes, lending further urgency to calls for comprehensive model fairness assessments in terms of predictive performance.
+Medical imaging models have been shown to encode information about patient demographics such as age, race, and sex in their latent representation, raising concerns about their potential for discrimination.
+Here, we ask whether requiring models \emph{not} to encode demographic attributes is desirable.
+We point out that marginal and class-conditional representation invariance imply the standard group fairness notions of demographic parity and equalized odds, respectively.
+In addition, however, they require matching the risk distributions, thus potentially equalizing away important group differences.
+Enforcing the traditional fairness notions directly instead does not entail these strong constraints.
+Moreover, representationally invariant models may still take demographic attributes into account for deriving predictions, implying unequal treatment -- in fact, achieving representation invariance may \emph{require} doing so.
+In theory, this can be prevented using \emph{counterfactual} notions of (individual) fairness or invariance.
+We caution, however, that properly defining medical image counterfactuals with respect to demographic attributes is fraught with challenges.
+Finally, we posit that encoding demographic attributes may even be \emph{advantageous} if it enables learning a task-specific encoding of demographic features that does not rely on social constructs such as `race' and `gender.'
+We conclude that demographically invariant representations are neither necessary nor sufficient for fairness in medical imaging.
+Models may need to encode demographic attributes, lending further urgency to calls for comprehensive model fairness assessments in terms of predictive performance across diverse patient groups.